Tuesday, 19 June 2007, 8.30 p.m.

 by

-On September 29 and 30, 1941, 33,771 Jews are shot at Babi Yar by the Nazi extermination commandos.
+On 29 and 30 September 1941, 33,771 Jews were shot at Babi Yar by the Nazi extermination commandos.
 In the months that followed, some 100,000 people - Jews, Gypsies, resistance fighters, prisoners of the Red Army - were murdered in this place.
-The film by Sergey Bukovsky is constructed from testimonies in Ukrainian and Russian languages, collected by the USC Shoah Foundation Institute from survivors of the massacres across Ukraine as well as those who rescued Jews destined to die.
+Sergey Bukovsky’s film is based on testimonies in the Ukrainian and Russian languages, collected by the USC Shoah Foundation Institute from survivors of massacres across Ukraine as well as people who rescued Jews condemned to death.

 Tuesday, June 26, 2007, 7 p.m.